PSYCHOLOGY OF LOVE. Articles

-3. Sexual passion is characteristic of both natural love, and Poor quality falling in love she is "addictive love", "overselective love", "neurotic love", "too much love", "more than love", "Compulsive love", "toxic love", etc. these are psychological, even mental disorders, which, with sufficient goodwill of the patient himself, are quite successfully cured.
+3. Sexual passion is characteristic of both natural falling in love, and Poor quality falling in love she is "addictive love", "overselective love", "neurotic love", "too much love", "more than love", "Compulsive love", "toxic love", etc. these are psychological, even mental disorders, which, with sufficient goodwill of the patient himself, are quite successfully cured.

 Passion cannot be friends with deep love,

 If he can, then they will not be together for long.